 Late Add of a Course Offered within the College of Liberal Arts and Sciences

 Instructions on how to request permission to add a course after the drop/add deadline.

 Dropping/Withdrawing from Course(s)

-During open course enrollment students are able to drop a course at anytime.
+During open course enrollment students are able to drop a course at any time.
 Once the first week of the semester is completed, students are no longer able to drop a course without receiving a W on their transcript.
-It is possible to withdraw from a course up until mid-term time.
+It is possible to withdraw from a course up until midterm time.
 To see the specific deadline date, please view important dates and deadlines.
-For additional information regarding late registration and dropping or withdrawing from classes throughout the academic year, please click on the Important Polices section on the Financial Aid website.
+For additional information regarding late registration and dropping or withdrawing from classes throughout the academic year, please click on the Important Policies section on the Financial Aid website.

 - Check with the Financial Aid Office at (616) 331-3234 if you receive any type of financial aid

 - Refer to our decision tree which lists the many factors to take into serious consideration when deciding whether or not to drop a course

 A course withdrawal after the late withdrawal deadline may be possible under truly extenuating and unusual circumstances.
 Late withdrawals are NEVER granted due to poor performance in a course.
 If you think that your situation warrants a late withdrawal, discuss it with your instructor, faculty advisor or professional advisor as soon as the situation becomes apparent.

 Before electing to do a complete withdrawal from courses, please consult with your faculty or a CLAS academic advisor.
 A complete withdrawal may be completed up until the Friday (at 5 p.m.) before final exams.
 Complete withdrawals are for truly exceptional circumstances.